-This means that all marital property will be divided 50/50 in the event of divorce, legal separation, or annulment.
+Marital property is divided equally between between the divorcing party in WI.
+50/50 division applies in the event of divorce, legal separation, or annulment.
 Separate property that was a given as a gift to each spouse or property inherited by each person is excluded from the 50/50 division.

 In the event of a divorce property can be divided in a two different ways:

 - By an agreement between the two parties

 If an agreement is reached between the parties, the court is likely to sign off on it as long as it is fair and equitable.
 If the parties have to go to court, the court will likely divide property equally between the parties.

 Although Wisconsin courts favor the equal distribution of marital assets, the following factors are taken into consideration and may cause the court to distribute property differently: